luddehs/Battleships/README.md

 ## Features

 ### Title and Introduction Section
-- The user is met by the Battleships title, a welcome message and a input asking for their name.
+- The user is greeted by the title "Battleships," a welcome message and an input asking for their name.
-- The Battleships title was created using Pyfiglet which takes ASCII text and renders it into ASCII art fonts.
+- The "Battleships" title was created using Pyfiglet, which converts ASCII text into ASCII art fonts.
+- Beneath the title, instructions on how to play are provided.
+- Once the user is ready to play, they are prompted to enter their name.

 ![Welcome Screen]()

+- Strong data validation is applied to the username input.
+Users are required to input usernames consisting of a minimum of three characters.
+If the user enters invalid data, an error message prompt: "Fleet name must consist of at least three characters" and users will be prompted to re-enter their name.

 ## Data Model